 We’ll give some thoughts about this below and provide some resources to help with next steps.
 And we invite you use the comments section to share your own thoughts and experiences as well.

-We’ve included a free guide to risk-based approaches to occupational safety and health at the bottom of this article for you too–thought you’d want to know 🙂
+We’ve included a free guide to risk-based approaches to occupational safety and health at the bottom of this article for you as well as at the link you just passed.

 Compliance-Focused and Risk-Based Approaches to Occupational Safety: Which to Prioritize?

 As with most questions phrased in a black-or-white, either-or manner, this one may be too simplistic.
 The best approach may be adopting a risk-based approach to safety while ensuring you comply with regulatory requirements, including things that wouldn’t come up in a solely risk-based approach (such as putting up the OSHA poster and performing your OSHA record keeping and reporting duties).